MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenant.md

 This switch allows tenant admins to disable the capability of configuring a default sensitivity label for a document library.

 > [!NOTE]
 > When set to $true, users aren't able to apply a default sensitivity label for a document library.
-Default value is false.
+The default value is false.

 ```yaml
 Type: Boolean